Contact us on: firstname.lastname@example.org or call 07898 366092

 Teaching has always been my passion; I strive to ensure children have a real love for their learning and I am able to differentiate appropriately to suit the needs of the children I teach.

 In my spare time, I enjoy exploring new places, going for walks, cooking, listening to music and spending time with friends.

-I have been working as a Primary School Teacher for the past five years, both in the UK and Spain.
+I have 5 years of primary school teaching experience, both in the UK and Spain.
 I believe that a personalised approach to learning is key to inspire your child to succeed.
-I have experience in teaching children from Key Stage 1 to GCSE level in English, Maths & Science.
+I have experience in tutoring children from Key Stage 1 to GCSE level in English, Maths & Science.